kubernetes/website/content/en/docs/concepts/security/pod-security-standards.md

 The Privileged policy is purposely-open, and entirely unrestricted.
 This type of policy is typically aimed at system- and infrastructure-level workloads managed by privileged, trusted users.

 The privileged policy is defined by an absence of restrictions.
-For blacklist-oriented enforcement mechanisms (such as gatekeeper), the privileged profile may be an absence of applied constraints rather than an instantiated policy.
+For blocklist-oriented enforcement mechanisms (such as gatekeeper), the privileged profile may be an absence of applied constraints rather than an instantiated policy.
 In contrast, for a whitelist oriented mechanism (such as Pod Security Policy) the privileged policy should enable all controls (disable all restrictions).